nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

 **Key Observations:**

 - **Even Split:** Each region is operating independently, handling only the partitions it owns.
-This is evident from the `show pmap` command output, which reflects the partition ownership across the nodes.

-- **Partition Ownership:** The `show pmap` command reveals that each region's nodes manage 50% of the total partitions.
+- **Partition Ownership:** Each region manages 50% of the total partitions.
 This means that Paris handles half of the partitions, and London handles the other half.

 Paris 🇫🇷
 ```text